Click here to view recipe.

 Makes 12 nice sized muffins

-- ⅓ cup white raisins or dried cherries
+- ⅓ cup white raisins or dried cherries, soaked in hot water to cover

 - ¾ cup walnuts (coarsely chopped)